 ForwardHealth has created a Tobacco Cessation Benefit page on the ForwardHealth Portal to promote the existing Tobacco Cessation Benefit.
 Under the Tobacco Cessation Benefit, BadgerCare Plus, Medicaid, and SeniorCare cover legend drugs for tobacco cessation.
 BadgerCare Plus and Medicaid cover over-the-counter products for tobacco cessation.
 ForwardHealth also covers tobacco cessation counseling services if certain conditions are met.

 Providers are encouraged to visit the new Portal page for more information about the benefit, ordering information for free benefit promotional posters and brochures to provide to members, and information about the Wisconsin Tobacco Quit Line (800-QUIT-NOW).

 None for tobacco cessation.
 Per the Affordable Care Act, essential health benefits including tobacco cessation, are to be provided without cost to the patient.

 Know the Codes

 Evaluation & Management (E&M) visits for the sole purpose of tobacco-dependence treatment are covered and do not require prior authorization for reimbursement.
 Services may be provided by ancillary staff (e.g., staff nurse) if under direct supervision of a physician.
 Medicaid reimburses these services when billed by a supervising physician.
 Exclusions: Group therapy, telephone and web-based counseling are NOT covered.
+Group therapy for tobacco cessation is only covered under BadgerCare and Wisconsin Medicaid outpatient mental health services and outpatient substance abuse services.
 Counseling is NOT reimbursed for dentists or dental hygienists.

 Medicaid Program Details